scrabbletank/farhome-rules/rulesdoc.md

 Choose a maneuver you know with a Level requirement of 7 or lower.
 This maneuver can be used once every turn, and you have expertise for rolls with that maneuver.

 #### Siphon Energy
-*Requires proficiency in Curse spells, 3 Willpower, 12th Level*
+*Requires proficiency in Curse spells, 3 willpower, 12th Level*

 You are able to siphon the fading life off enemies to create a temporary shield.
 When you kill a cursed enemy or kill an enemy using Death damage you gain 1 temporary wound lasting 24 hours.
 You may gain up to half your max wounds in temporary wounds this way.

 #### Spell Researcher
-*Requires proficiency in Scribing Tools, 3 Intelligence, 10th Level*
+*Requires proficiency in Scribing Tools, 3 intelligence, 10th Level*

 Your experience with spell scrolls enables you to create spell scrolls for spells you don't know.
 You may research any spell at or below your casting level.
 Researching a spell costs double the normal costs for creating a spell scroll and takes 1 week of work for spells below 4th level, adding an additional week for every level at 4th and above.
 You add 1 Terrible die to the challenge roll, creating the spell scroll on success.